sig-gis/ceo-chatbot/README.md

 uv run scripts/build_index.py
 ```

 Stay tuned!
-A planned future version will automate building the vector DB.
+A planned future version will automate uploading the corpus to GCS and building the vector DB.

 ## 5. Run a demo chat UI